ahtonen/unifi-docker/README.md

 Tuning Jacob's Dockerization suitable for Balena was a small trial-and-error project, but finally these major changes made it a success:

-- switch to run container as root (because of Balena)
+- switch to run container as root since Balena only supports that
-- do not use initrd
 - apply a bunch of Balena specific labels to enable needed features
+- avoid using initrd

 ## Building instructions